 \section{Introduction}

 The fate of Anderson localization in the presence of genuine many-body interactions, or anharmonicity, is a matter of considerable interest and debate, both from a mathematical and physical point of view.
-For classical Hamiltonian systems at positive temperature, it is generally believed that a small generic interaction destroys localization and integrability, and leads to hydrodynamic behaviour, with diffusive or superdiffusive transport.
+For extensive classical Hamiltonian systems at positive temperature, in which the total energy scales extensively, it is generally believed that a small, generic interaction destroys localization and integrability, leading to hydrodynamic behavior with either diffusive or superdiffusive transport.

 Before proceeding, we note that the above restriction to positive temperature is important.
 Indeed, if we consider a system close to the ground state, i.e.\@ close to the configuration of minimal energy, then the phenomenology is different and KAM tori can persist in the presence of small perturbations, see \cite{frohlich1986localization,johansson2010kam}.
 It is also important to consider sufficiently generic interactions, see e.g.\ \cite{WDR_Huveneers_Olla} for an example of a many-body system that, despite probably being chaotic, exhibits subdiffusive transport.